SQ-UI/ng-sq-ui/docs/form-elements-module.md

 ![SQ-Typeahead](_media/sq-type-ahead.gif)

 sq-typeahead represents a collection of items shown to the user after they have input query.
-Its model returns an array of `SearchResult` items the user has selected from the result list.
+Its model returns an `any[]` items that the user has selected from the result list.
 The returned array consists of **copies** of the chosen items.

 In [app.component.html](https://github.com/SQ-UI/ng-sq-ui/blob/master/src/app/app.component.html#L70)